 The way critics talked about Louie, and consequently the sitcoms that followed it, was crazy.
 People who wanted to talk about the rise of prestige dramas would always list The Sopranos, The Wire, Mad Men and Breaking Bad, but people who wanted to talk about the rise of prestige comedy would just list Louie.
 The century was divided into pre-Louie and post-Louie and the decade’s TV comedies were described as either following or rejecting it, because the notion that sitcoms could exist outside a dialogue with Louie was barely thinkable.
 I’m only kind of exaggerating how much it saturated critical writing about sitcoms, and not exaggerating at all how suffocating it felt, especially if you disagreed.

 I didn’t watch Louie until November, 2016, when it was a year into its hiatus and I’d already been aware of the accusations against Louis CK for some time.
 Back then, I was more enamoured with the idea of taking a work on its own merits without concern for its creator, or at least more convinced doing so was straightforward.
 I probably couldn’t have picked a worse show to approach with that mindset: one of the most common responses to the idea that you can’t separate art from the artist is that lots of art, especially film and television, is the product of collaboration among dozens, even hundreds of artists, but Louis CK directed and starred in every episode of Louie, edited the first two seasons on his own and only shared a writing credit on nine of its sixty-one episodes, mostly with co-star Pamela Adlon.
 (Adlon also produced the show and went on to co-create and co-write Better Things with CK before cutting ties with him when his assaults were reported.
 Adlon also fired Dave Becky as her manager and as a producer on Better Things.)
-CK portrayed a fictionalised version of himself (Louie, with an “e”) on the show and, most uncomfortably, wrote an episode with in which his character attempted to force himself on Adlon’s.
+CK portrayed a fictionalised version of himself (Louie, with an “e”) on the show and, most uncomfortably, wrote an episode in which his character attempted to force himself on Adlon’s.

 I really enjoyed Louie, and I’d still call it a good show, even if the guy who made it is a piece of shit.
 The three-part “Late Night” arc from season three is easily among the best things I’ve ever seen on television and features a career-great performance from David Lynch, whose acting ability has been criminally unappreciated for far too long.
 I didn’t think it was the greatest television show of all time and, after reading so much about its innovation and influence, I was shocked to discover how many of its alleged innovations were old hat and how little of its influence I recognised in all the shows I’d seen that were supposedly made in its image.
 I felt short-changed, not by the show, but by the idea of the show created by critics.
 Just over five months after I finished it, two months after The Sundae launched, I cracked open the spreadsheet where we keep track of all our post ideas and entered the outline for the first iteration of this essay, “Deconstructing the Myth of Louis CK”.
 Just over six months later, the rumours of CK’s pattern of sexual assault were confirmed.
 I deleted the idea from the spreadsheet a while later.